 - 2 tsp vanilla extract

-- Sift flour with baking powder, baking soda, cinnamon, and sugar
+- In a large mixing bowl, whisk the flour with baking powder, baking soda, cinnamon, and sugar

-- Add chopped nuts, pineapple, carrots, and coconut and blend until mixed
+- Add the pineapple, carrots, and coconut and blend until mixed

 - Pour in baking pan and bake for 60 minutes